-A well-preserved ancient megalithic burial has been discovered in North Lebanon, the National News Agency reported on Sunday.
+A well-preserved ancient megalithic burial has been discovered in North Lebanon.

 While hiking in the village of Akrum in the Akkar District, North Lebanon, the Environmental Council’s mountain guide, Abdulaziz Al-Zein, came upon a pyramid-shaped megalithic burial on the high grounds of Wadi El-Deir.